 Same-sex marriage (SSM) and domestic partnerships in Oregon.

-"Contrarius, a reader of the Deseret News article from Tennessee on this topic, posted the following comment:
+"Contrarius," a reader of the Deseret News article from Tennessee on this topic, posted the following negative comment about a proposed state law that would allow public accommodation :

 "Right to discriminate initiative."
 And that's exactly what it would be, too: